Mindgreppers/lifemaker_web/content/_index.md

 ## What is LifeMaker?

-> Lifemaker is a Global Family with a simple, social and scientific approach towards mutually fulfilling and enlightened way of life, from Matter to Energy to Mind to Spirit.
+> Lifemaker is a Global Family with a simple, social and scientific approach towards mutually fulfilling and enlightened way of life, at all levels of Existence, from *Matter to Energy to Mind to Spirit*.
 It is a methodical model for happiness of human (family) and its entire co-existence, in continuity.
 It is intended to be a living tradition, starting in present and lasting for all humanity, for all time to come.
 It is, and will forever be, based on certain values like self realisation, justfulness, inquisitiveness, wisdom, unconditional and same love etc.

 Our family aspires to live by [an evolving, Universal Value System](/values).
 We are an of people and for people family, its member units giving support to each other on a collective journey of Infinity on Earth, as One Unit.
 We wish to setup a tradition of Enlightened and Prosperous social living, which will include anyone with any background, who wishes for unconditional happiness as a continuous state.